Skip to Main Site Navigation Skip to Content Skip to Footer

 Back To Top

-10 years removed from classes, Megan Saunders ’15 continues to “raise her hand”
+10 years after classes, Megan Saunders ’15 still raises her hand

 Published on July 09, 2024

-10 years removed from classes, Megan Saunders ’15 continues to “raise her hand”
+10 years after classes, Megan Saunders ’15 still raises her hand

 Megan Saunders '15 (second from right) led her team at NBCUniversal Local in Boston to the 2023 Boston-New England Emmy Award for Outstanding Special Event Coverage.
 (Contributed photo)